abanoubha/popebooks_app/readme.md

 - the app is around 10 MB which is great
 - the app is available for smartphones with Android 6.0 (2015) up to Android 14 (2023, the latest version)

+## Why opensource ?

+I created the app to be available to all people who need it, all the time, everywhere.
+I'd like to create a developer community to maintain the app indefinitely.

 ## Roadmap | timeline of release versions with tasks

 - older app releases